mdvanes/mdworld-jackson/content/posts/2022-03-30-micro-frontends-in-a-nutshell.md

 * Use macro **Web Components** as an abstraction layer for components
 * Develop frontend components in separate teams and integrate them at runtime with **Module Federation**

 I won't go into all the details about the pros and cons of each of these solutions.
-Instead I refer you to this article by my colleague Peter: https://dzone.com/articles/micro-frontends-by-example-8
+Instead I refer you to the recommended reading list below.

 Note that solutions can be combined: you can have a deployment monolith (that expects components that are all using the same stack) but wrap components in Web Components to provide an abstraction layer and use different stacks to produce the Web Components.
 Additionally, you can use Web Components in combination with Module Federation for instance if you are migrating towards Module Federation as a Micro Frontends solution.
 Consider this schematic representation of a web application: